Cancer claims are likely to rise in the wake of the Covid-19 crisis

 A leading medical journal predicts that delays in cancer treatment since the pandemic took hold could result in 3,500 avoidable cancer deaths in England during the course of the next five years.

-As it was, even before coronavirus arrived in th UK the NHS was struggling to keep up with demand.
+As it was, even before coronavirus arrived in the UK the NHS was struggling to keep up with demand.
 And those lengthy waiting lists are now set to double as a result of the pandemic.
 This could see more than 8 million people waiting for cancer treatment.

 Speedy detection and treatment of cancer is critical.
 When tests and treatment are deferred it can cause the condition to deteriorate and impact on the patient’s prognosis.